k14krug/kTunes/README.md

   - Name of playlist
   - Total desired length in minutes for new playlist
   - % to include for each genre(category)
+  - A checkbox to choose if you want to give priority to your most recently added tracks in the first category(i.e., Latest)

 - After you submit the flask form it will display how many total songs the new playlist contains and the # of songs from each genre(category)
 - The process_db.py script will first build a placeholder playlist.
 It contains an entry for each song but only indicates what genre it will be.
 This is just trying to create a smooth mixtrue of the 5 genres.
-Next it will parse out songs from the loaded sqlite table to final playlist file.
+Next it will parse out songs from the loaded sqlite table to the final playlist file.
 - Running a post script copies the new playlist to your iTunes direcory
 - In Explorer you must drop the playlist on top of the ImportM3U.vbs apple script